Calorie Deficit Finder

 • Estimated Weekly Loss: Expected weight loss rate

-• Macronutrient Distribution: Recommended protein, carbohydrates, and fat intake
+• Macronutrient Distribution: Recommended protein, carbohydrates and fat intake

 6. Implement Your Plan: Use your calculated daily calorie target and macronutrient breakdown to guide your meal planning and food choices.
+This shows you exactly how to eat in a calorie deficit.

 A calorie deficit occurs when you consume fewer calories than your body burns, forcing it to use stored fat for energy.
 This metabolic process is the fundamental principle behind all effective weight loss strategies and is supported by the first law of thermodynamics as applied to human metabolism.